Glasgow Colour Studies Group

 Progress in Colour Studies

-The Glasgow Colour Studies Group organises the Progress in Colour Studies Conference.
+The Glasgow Colour Studies Group organised the first three Progress in Colour Studies Conferences.

 The Semantics of Colour: A Historical Approach by C.P.
 Biggam (Cambridge University Press, 2012).